amityosefi/urlToMp4AWS/README.md

 - The last two examples are running on aws server.
 The first one checks the connection (/check), and the second contains the api that converts a url to mp4 (/converter).
-There is a problem with "/converter" api in detecting the dependencies of the project in, therefore it's not working yet on aws.
+There is a problem with "/converter" api in detecting the dependencies of the project in, therefore it's not working on aws yet.